The Bounty is a 1984 film directed by Roger Donaldson.

 - National Geographic Nudity: The film has only a PG-rating despite the countless scenes of topless women and even a simulated sex scene during a fertility ritual.
 Because the individuals involved were Polynesians (for whom near-nudity was the norm), the scenes didn't get the censorship or R-rating that a similar showing of western people would have had.

 - No Honor Among Thieves: Bligh alludes to this before Christian casts him adrift, asking how Christian can command "this rabble" when Bligh couldn't, even when he had the law behind him.
 As it happens, the crew nearly mutinies against Christian, who has to keep order with a pistol before the Bounty finally makes landfall at Pitcairn Island.

 - No Party Like a Donner Party: Discussed by one of the sailors on Bligh's open boat, who suggests that the others do that with him after he dies.
 Bligh refuses, and they make landfall in Timor before it comes to that.

-- Pet the Dog: On the open boat Bligh is doling out the pitiful amount of food they have (the carcass of a bird that got caught in the sails).
+- On the open boat Bligh is doling out the pitiful amount of food they have (the carcass of a bird that got caught in the sails).
 When asked who gets each piece, he goes through the officers one by one.
 Purcell angrily shouts that the officers shouldn't be treated special with their limited food and some of the regular men haven't had anything in days.
-Bligh shows how he's grown, instead of punishing him for his outburst (as he would have before he lost the Bounty) he orders his share of the food given to Purcell, indicating that he's learned that discipline must be tempered with kindness.
+Bligh shows how he's grown-instead of punishing him for his outburst (as he would have before he lost the Bounty), he orders his share of the food given to Purcell, indicating that he's learned that discipline must be tempered with kindness.